naumanali929/nomz_portfolio/_posts/2020-10-12-Nauman-Ali-resume.markdown

 - Devised a comprehensive backup solution Based of Veeam Backup and Replication, Veeam One for Monitoring and reporting.
 Maintaining application aware backups for SQL, AD and Web servers following a 4-3-2-1 backup approach, maintaining a local backup copy local Storage Snapshot, Veeam Cloud connect backup plus a DR live Sync for the critical servers.

-Also using Veeam virtual labs to test backups and setting up sandbox environments for QA/ Dev testing.
+- Setup on demand sandbox environments for QA/Dev using Veeam virtual labs.
+Providing complete isolation from Production environment.

 - Establish multiple VMware based virtual infrastructure setups managing more than 250 VMs in multiple data centers.